Learn Portuguese for Free: 18 Online Resources You Need to Bookmark

 If you are planning on moving to Brazil or you are an advanced student and want to take those final steps in your path to fluency, Speak Like A Brazilian will be your best friend from now on.

-As you have seen, learning Portuguese online is not only easy and available practically everywhere, but also cheap (or free!) and practical.
+As you have seen, learning Portuguese online is not only easy but also cheap (or free!).

-You do not need to leave your house in order to learn a language any more.
-There are millions of resources available for every type of learner, so it does not matter if you prefer learning with videos, podcasts or books—you will find something just perfect for you.
+There are millions of resources available for every type of learner, so it doesn’t matter if you prefer learning with videos, podcasts or books—you will find something just perfect for you.

-Use the 15 resources in this list as a starting point and add your own resources if you decide to explore for more.
+Use the 18 resources in this list as a starting point, and add your own resources if you decide to explore more!